 Since July 2010, when national registration of health professionals was initiated, professional indemnity against the prospect of being sued by clients is mandatory.

-Remember your legal duties don't change but your exposure to litigation does change.
-Discuss your full range of insurance requirements with a reputable insurance broker and shop around as quotes can vary by surprisingly large amounts.
+Remember that your legal duties don’t change, but your exposure to litigation does change.
+Discuss your full range of insurance requirements with a reputable insurance broker and shop around, as quotes can vary by surprisingly large amounts.

 Some helpful brief definitions:

-Professional Indemnity Insurance covers damages arising from advice which incurs a financial loss for the client.
-(If you are a member of a union, which offers professional indemnity coverage for members, check to ensure that nurses/midwives in private practice are covered.)
+Professional Indemnity Insurance covers damages arising from advice that incurs a financial loss for the client.
+(If you are a member of a union that offers professional indemnity coverage for members, check to ensure that nurses/midwives in private practice are covered.)

 It’s easy to become over-concerned about competition.